-KPMG has compensation and promotion policies that are informed by market data, clear, simple, fair and linked to the performance review process.
+KPMG AZSA has compensation and promotion policies that are clear, simple, fair and linked to the performance review process.
 This helps our partners and employees understand what is expected of them, and what they can expect to receive in return.

 The connection between performance and reward is achieved by assessing relative performance across a peer group to inform reward decisions.

 Reward decisions are based on consideration of both individual and firm performance.